Judith Ivory

 American author of historical romance novels.
+She is a winner of the Romance Writers of America's RITA Award.

 Biography

 As a child, Judith Ivory liked to gather the other neighborhood children together and tell them stories.
 She carried a notebook with her and would often jot down poems, essays, and short stories.
 In her first semester at the University of Florida, Ivory's English professor invited her to join the invitational honors program based on writing ability and told her to consider a career as an author.
 While she enjoyed the honors program, Ivory decided that she needed a backup plan.
 She earned an undergraduate degree in applied mathematics and a master's degree in theoretical mathematics, and also completed post-graduate work in English at Cambridge University.
 She taught math at the junior high and high school level before accepting a position as a professor at the University of Miami.

 She began her writing career in earnest when her children were toddlers.
 At first, she concentrated on non-fiction articles for parenting magazines.
 After finishing her first novel, Starlit Surrender, Ivory sent it to twelve publishing houses.
 It sold nine weeks later and was published in 1988 by Zebra.
 Ironically, the week the book was published she received a rejection letter for the same book from Pocket Books."
 Ivory switched publishing houses, to Berkley, for her second novel, Black Silk.
 Berkley had a backlog of novels by other writers and were unable to schedule her book very quickly, leading to a three-year gap between the novels.
 It took another four years before her third book, Bliss, was published.
 This time, the gap was due partially to personal event.
 In 1992, within a four-month span Ivory's children fell ill with collapsed lungs, her husband filed for divorce, and their home was hit by Hurricane Andrew.
 The children recovered, the house was rebuilt, and Ivory has gotten on with her life, but it caused a major delay in the completion of her book.